pgruetter/sdl-docs/docs/getting-started/get-airports.md

 Just as in the previous step, you can use "download" as feed name.

 ## Solution
-You should now have a file similar to [this](config-examples//application-download-part1.conf) one.
+You should now have a file similar to [this](config-examples/application-download-part1.conf) one.
 The only notable difference is that you had to use the type **CsvFileDataObject** for the airports.csv file, since this is what the second webservice answers with.
-Note, that you would not get an error at this point if you had chosen another file format.
+Note that you would not get an error at this point if you had chosen another file format.
 Since we use *FileTransferAction* in both cases, the files are copied without the content being interpreted yet.

 You can start the same *docker run* command as before and you should see that both directories *stg-airports* and *stg-departures* have new files now.
 Notice that since both actions have the same feed, the option *--feed-sel download* executes both of them.

-TODO: Explain DAG at this point?

 ## Mess Up the Solution
 Now let's see what happens when things don't go as planned.
-For that, replace your config file with the contents of [this](config-examples//application-download-part1-errors.conf) file.
+For that, replace your config file with the contents of [this](config-examples/application-download-part1-errors.conf) file.
 When you start the *docker run* command again, you will see two errors:

 1. The name of the DataObject "NOPEext-departures" does not match with the inputId of the action download-departures.